Old Seattle Starbucks location to become Black Coffee Northwest

-The former Starbucks in the Central District will become a new location for Black-owned coffee shop Black Coffee Northwest later this year, the owners announced Tuesday and said they aim to bring culture and access to resources for the Black community.
+The former Starbucks in the Central District will become a new location for Black-owned coffee shop Black Coffee Northwest later this year, the owners announced Tuesday, saying they aim to bring culture and access to resources for the Black community.

 Darnesha and Erwin Weary, owners of Shoreline’s Black Coffee Northwest, said they plan to continue the location’s legacy in the Central District, a historically Black neighborhood that has also long felt the effects of gentrification.